libAtoms/quip-docker/README.md

    ([alternative](https://store.docker.com/community/images/libatomsquip/quip))
    includes the base scientific stack and applications along with QUIP and quippy compiled with GAP support.
-Use of this image is restricted by a non-commercial licence agreement so a user must accept when starting a container.
-The license terms are added to $HOME once accepted and can also be accessed on [GAP download page](http://www.libatoms.org/gap/gap_download.html).
+Use of this image is restricted by a non-commercial licence agreement.
+The license terms are in the [GAP repo](https://github.com/libAtoms/GAP).

 The default command runs a Jupyter notebook server that can be used from